Suchwinder/Blitz/README.md

 ## Requirements for React + Flask

 Node.js: The JavaScript runtime that you will use to run your frontend project.
-Yarn: A package and project manager for Node.js applications.
+NPM: A package and project manager for Node.js applications.
 Python: A recent Python 3 interpreter to run the Flask backend on.

 ## Steps to setup this project